We start with Hamiltons equations.

 And by definition .

-Then if we assume the heat capacity of the bath is infinite so that we can remove the extra terms.
+Then if we assume the heat capacity of the bath is infinite so that we can remove the extra terms, and the temperature just becomes a constant so .

 Then exponentiate both sides.